francoisp/rosettable/readme.md

 IMPORT FOREIGN SCHEMA msqldatabase FROM SERVER mysql_server INTO mysql_msqldatabase;
 ```

 You can define triggers on your IMPORTed FOREIGN SCHEMA.
-Nice!
+Niiice!
 So say you add a trigger to a foreign data table named employee.
 When you UPDATE a row in employee via a postgres connection, your trigger will get called.
 Yay!
 But what if a table is modified via an app that has a connection to the mysqld, not to your shinny new postgres FDW?

 No triggers for you...	😢